vmueller13/School-District-and-Test-Score-Data-Analysis/README.md

 <ins>Project Overview</ins>

-This project analyed the school and district-wide standardized test results to help the school board and mayor make strategic decisions regarding future school budgets and priorities.
+This project analyzed the school and district-wide standardized test results to help the school board and mayor make strategic decisions regarding future school budgets and priorities.
 I was given access to every student's math and reading scores, as well as various information on the schools they attend.

 <ins>Processes and Technologies</ins>